Key information

 12.5.5.
 Travel

 International travel is an important factor in reintroducing measles into New Zealand.
 To avoid importing measles to New Zealand, vaccination with MMR is recommended for all children aged 12 months and older and adults travelling overseas if they have not previously been adequately vaccinated (see Appendix 2 for planning catch-up immunisations).
-Infants aged 4 months to under 11 months can receive one dose of MMR (as MMR0) if they are travelling to a country with an active measles outbreak.
+Infants aged from 4 months can receive a dose of MMR if they are travelling to a country with an active measles outbreak.
+These children will still require two doses from age 12 months to be fully immunised.

 Measles remains endemic in many countries, including areas in Europe, Asia, the Pacific and Africa, and outbreaks are ongoing worldwide.
 A high rate of measles incidence was reported in the Philippines during 2019 and early 2020.[36]
 During January to October 2019, 52 (64 percent) out of 81 imported measles cases in the US were residents returning from travel abroad and 73 (90 percent) were unvaccinated or had unknown vaccination status.
 Eight outbreaks (85 percent of cases of the resulting 1,259 cases) were associated with unvaccinated close-knit populations, such as the Orthodox Jewish community in New York; these began from two single imported cases.[37]
 Travel was also linked to the measles outbreaks in New Zealand in 2011, 2014, 2016 and 2019.